The David R. Cheriton School of Computer Science in the Faculty of Mathematics at the University of Waterloo is constituted to:

 - The Director of Women in Computer Science, who provides leadership and direction for efforts to increase gender diversity in the School.
 This role includes outreach educational events, technical workshops, female-friendly learning environments and labs, community-building, and networking and mentoring activities for CS students who identify as female.
 This role also includes providing guidance on avoiding conscious and unconscious bias against women in School policies, procedures, and activities; and

 - The Chair of Computer Science Council, who ensures appropriate debate in Council meetings and maintains proper collegial governance standards.
+The Chair of Council is elected by the voting membership of Council every July or August for a one-year term starting September 1.

 The process of appointment and renewal of the School Director is defined in University Policy 40.
 All other officers of the School shall usually be regular faculty members (as defined by University Policy 76) appointed by the Director; the Associate Directors of Undergraduate Studies and of Graduate Studies are typically appointed with consultation from the Directors of Undergraduate Studies and of Graduate Studies, respectively.
 The term of office for all of these positions is usually two years, with the possibility of renewal.
 For all officer positions except the Chair of Council, there is usually a stipend and some teaching reduction accompanying the position.
 An interim or acting officer can be appointed by the School Director when the office holder goes on leave or leaves the position before completing the term.